TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-ios.md

 ## Set UserID

-* User ID can be set for ToastSDK and it is for common usage at each module of TOAST SDK.
+* User ID can be set for ToastSDK.
+* User ID is for common usage at each module of TOAST SDK.
 * Send such set user ID to a server, along with logs, whenever Log Sending API of TOAST Logger is called.

 ### Specifications for UserID API